- Who is self-employed?

 - Income reporting errors are among the top three common EITC errors that account for more than 60% of the dollars paid in error annually.

-- The most common Schedule C errors, which fall into the income category, noted on EITC returns are:
+- The most common Schedule C errors on returns with EITC, which fall into the income categories are:

-- Schedule C's with losses or over-stated expenses to bring income down to qualify for EITC,
+- Over-stated expenses and losses on the Schedule C to bring income down to qualify for EITC,

 - Inflated Schedule C income to maximize the amount of EITC, and